Allen-Tildesley/examples/python_examples/CONTENTS.md

 and a small module containing long-range-correction formulae [lrc_lj_module.py](lrc_lj_module.py) are widely used by the simulation programs.
-They are not explicitly listed below.
+They are not explicitly listed in most cases below.

 Several other small programs are not described in the text, but are mentioned in the online [GUIDE](GUIDE.md):